 Having the right water filter for your needs is important for both your health and peace of mind.
 You should never have to worry about the quality of the water you are drinking, and with a good water filter, you won’t have to.

-Making the choice to remove fluoride from your water is one that could have positive long-term effects on your family.
+Choosing to remove fluoride from your water is one that could have positive long-term effects on your family.
 As long as you made an educated decision on the water filter you use and maintain it, you will have clean water to drink for a very long time.

-Finding the right water filter is a bit of a juggling act as you have to consider both short-term and long-term cost, what contaminants need to be removed, and what type of system is best for your household.
+Finding the right water filter is a bit of a juggling act as you have to consider both short-term and long-term costs, what contaminants need to be removed, and what type of system is best for your household.
 No matter what your needs are, there is a good fit for you.